 The Fourth of July and Memorial Day are both associated with cookouts, fireworks and parades.
 But in the midst of all this fun, it's easy to overlook the reason for celebrating.
 Making a Freedom Kite is a great way to show appreciation for independence on a special day, and enjoy the summer sunshine with family.

 Large piece of paper (at least 26"x 26") colored red, white and blue

 What You Do:

-- Knot a length of string about two yards long to the bottom tip of the kite.
-Take the strips of fabric and on each one write a personal freedom from the list your child created.
+Knot a length of string about two yards long to the bottom tip of the kite.
+Take the strips of fabric and on each one write a personal freedom your child enjoys from the list you created.
 Then, tie them onto the string to make the tail.

 Then go out and let freedom fly!

 Brigid Del Carmen has a Master's Degree in Special Education with endorsements in Learning Disabilities and Behavior Disorders/Emotional Impairments.
 Over the past eight years, she has taught Language Arts, Reading and Math in her middle school special education classroom.